-A preliminary drainage report was prepared and reviewed by Public Works and they recommended as a condition of approval that the applicant submit a complete hydraulic report and drainage plan for their approval.
-The applicant has proposed Low Impact Development techniques to comply with the State Water Board's Phase II Small Municipal Separate Storm Sewer System (MS4) Program.
-In addition, the project will comply with Section 3310.5 of the McKinleyville Community Plan which states: "Development shall only be allowed in such a manner that the downstream peak flows will not be fincreased."
+A drainage report was not required due to the large parcel sizes and the ability to accommodate stormwater runoff on-site.
+The project was reviewed by Public Works and they recommended as a condition of approval that the applicant submit a complete hydraulic report and drainage plan for their approval.
+An existing intermittent watercourse is located on the property which will be identified on the Development Plan with 50-foot no-build buffers on either side.
 No streams, creeks or other waterways will be altered as a result of this subdivision.
 The Department finds no evidence that the proposed project will result in significant hydrologic or water quality impacts.

 XI.
 Land Use and Planning.
-Would the project: Potentlally Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? Х
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? · Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+X

-(a-b) Less Than Significant Impact: The project site is designated Residential Low Density (RL) by the Humboldt County General Plan 2017, and is zoned Residential One-Family with a 5,000 square foot minimum parcel size.
-One-family residential is a primary and compatible use within the RL designation and is principally permitted in the R-1 zoning district.
-The neighborhood is characterized as urban residential.
-The creation of three parcels for residential development is consistent with the zoning and land use density (one to seven dwelling units per acre).
-The proposed subdivision infills an established development pattern, is consistent with the planned build-out of the area, and is consistent with the policies and regulations specified in the McKinleyville Community Plan and Humboldt County General Plan.
+(a-b) Less Than Significant Impact: The project site is designated Residential Agriculture (RA) by the Humboldt County General Plan 2017 and is zoned Rural Residential Agriculture (RA) with a five-acre minimum parcel size.
+One-family residential is a primary and compatible use within the RA designation and is principally permitted in the RA zoning district.
+The neighborhood is characterized as a mix of rural residential and larger lot agricultural parcels.
+The division of the existing parcel is consistent with the zoning and land use density (one unit per 5 - 20 acres).
+The proposed subdivision is consistent with the planned build-out of the area, and is consistent with the policies and regulations specified in the Humboldt County General Plan.
 There are no habitat conservation or natural community conservation plans proposed or adopted for this area.
 The Department finds there is no evidence that the project will result in significant adverse impact with regard to land use and planning.

-XII .
-Mineral Resources: Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? Х b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? Х
+XII.
+Mineral Resources.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? х b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? Х Dis scussion: